What you will need to begin

 As you have already done previously, you can inspect the results.

-- Also have a look at the unmatched trades.
-One of these unmatched trades reflects the difference in the number of line items submitted on each side.
-The other two unmatched trades have failed to fulfill Duco's default requirement that items are at least 50% similar to qualify as partial matches (this threshold can be manually adjusted).
+- Also have a look at the unmatched trades - these have failed to fulfil Duco's default requirement that items must be at least 50% similar to qualify as partial matches (this threshold can be manually adjusted under Results Control).

 Running a process with new data